You’re probably wondering what makes good design and how you can make banner ads that stand out.

 The Elements section in our banner maker has a Shapes category as well, where you can find anything from arrows to stars, ribbons, labels, badges, frames, speech bubbles, or blobs.

-You’ll often hear people refer to space as white space or negative space, which can be defined as the space between or around objects.
+You’ll often hear people refer to space as white space or negative space in graphic design, which can be defined as the space between or around objects.

 If you want to be creative with your designs, you can leverage negative space by manipulating it and forming an object, a shape, or an animal.
 When you use it strategically, you can genuinely create stunning designs that draw people’s attention.

-Symmetry is one of those things that us, humans, find extremely pleasing.
-According to science, this happens because we love familiarity and when we see something that has symmetry in it, it’s easy for us to recognize it.
+According to science symmetry is one of those things that us, humans, find extremely pleasing, and this happens because we love familiarity and when we see something that has symmetry in it, it’s easy for us to recognize it.
 It’s also one of the shortcuts we use to make sense of the world around us.